 Engine Cooling, Air-intake and Starting Systems

 So now you know how and why your engine stays cool.
 But why is air circulation so important?
 Most cars are normally aspirated, which means that air flows through an air filter and directly into the cylinders.
-High-performance engines are either turbocharged or supercharged, which means that air coming into the engine is first pressurized (so that more air/fuel mixture can be squeezed into each cylinder) to increase performance.
+High-performance and modern fuel-efficient engines are either turbocharged or supercharged, which means that air coming into the engine is first pressurized (so that more air/fuel mixture can be squeezed into each cylinder) to increase performance.
 The amount of pressurization is called boost.
 A turbocharger uses a small turbine attached to the exhaust pipe to spin a compressing turbine in the incoming air stream.
 A supercharger is attached directly to the engine to spin the compressor.

 Increasing your engine's performance is great, but what exactly happens when you turn the key to start it?
 The starting system consists of an electric starter motor and a starter solenoid.
 When you turn the ignition key, the starter motor spins the engine a few revolutions so that the combustion process can start.
 It takes a powerful motor to spin a cold engine.
 The starter motor must overcome: